 Covers the history of the world (excluding the United States and Canada) from 1450 to the present, including world history, military history, women's history, history of education, and more.
 Provides indexing of more than 1,700 academic historical journals in over 40 languages back to 1955.

-books and reference works, with full text of the most important and historically significant LGBT journals, magazines and regional newspapers.
+Provides indexing and abstract coverage of the world's literature regarding Gay, Lesbian, Bisexual, and Transgender issues.
+Covers LGBT-specific core periodicals, core books, and reference works, with full text of the most important and historically significant LGBT journals, magazines, and regional newspapers.

 Full-text coverage of the US newspaper of record.
 Offers superb coverage of national and international news, plus coverage of important speeches and documents, Supreme Court decisions, and presidential press conference transcripts.

-Topics covered in Science Reference Center include biology, chemistry, earth and space science, environmental science, health and medicine, history of science, life science, physics, science and society, science as inquiry, scientists, technology and wildlife.
+Covers biology, chemistry, earth and space science, environmental science, health and medicine, history of science, life science, physics, science and society, science as inquiry, scientists, technology, and wildlife.

-Critical current issues and enduring social issues are covered through full-text articles, multimedia, primary sources, government documents and reference material from over 1,800 national and international sources.
+Pros and cons on today’s complex social issues.
+Includes critical current issues and enduring social issues with full-text articles, multimedia, primary sources, government documents and reference material from over 1,800 national and international sources.